-This Easy Maple Soy Glazed Salmon is packed full of so many amazing flavors that you’re sure to love it!
+This Maple Syrup Salmon is packed full of so many amazing flavors that you’re sure to love it!
 Plus it can be on the table in less than 15 minutes!
 Making for a fancy, yet quick weeknight meal!

 I really enjoyed creating this Maple Soy Glazed Salmon recipe.